HttpRafa/atomic-cloud/docs/features/backend.md

 # Modular Backend

-Atomic Cloud features a versatile "driver system" that enables the cloud to utilize various methods to initiate the server.
-Examples of supported backends include Pterodactyl, Docker, and traditional servers (similar to CloudNet).
+Atomic Cloud is built on a versatile driver system that abstracts and streamlines the process of initiating servers.
+This modular approach allows the platform to support various backends, ensuring flexibility and scalability.
+Currently, Atomic Cloud supports several backend types, including:

+- **Pterodactyl**
+- **Docker**
+- **Traditional Servers** (similar to CloudNet)

 ## Supported Languages for Driver Development

-Drivers are implemented using WebAssembly and adhere to the WASI standard, which imposes certain compatibility constraints.
-It is highly recommended to develop drivers in Rust or utilize TeaVM for Java to ensure optimal performance and compatibility.
+Drivers for Atomic Cloud are implemented using WebAssembly and adhere to the WASI standard.
+Due to compatibility constraints inherent to WASI, it is highly recommended to develop drivers in one of the following languages to ensure optimal performance and compatibility:

+- **Rust**
+- **Java** (using [TeaVM](https://www.teavm.org/) for transpilation)

 ## Currently Available Drivers

+- **Pterodactyl Driver:** Enables integration with the Pterodactyl backend.
-1. Pterodactyl (with plans to support Pelican in the future)
+  *Future plans include support for the Pelican backend.*